HamidDoost/user-data-handling-api/README.md

 ## Database design and data modelling

 user-data-handling-api has user and experiment data models in a schema that provides one to many relationship between user and experiment models.
 For creatn models, I used SQLModel which is based on Pydantic and SQLAlchemy.
-Figure below demonstrates the entity relation diagram designed for database.

 ---